quipucords/qpc-tools/docs/man.rst

 #.
 Create a location for the packages on the machine where Quipucords will be installed and move the packages to that location.

 #.
-Run the quipucords-installer with the required options to complete an offline installation.
+Run the qpc-tools with the required options to complete an offline installation.

 Obtaining packages
 ~~~~~~~~~~~~~~~~~~